The Defense Base Act: Allowing Civilian Government Contractors to Recover Compensation for Their Injuries

 The United States government has long engaged in the practice of hiring private companies and contractors to perform certain functions overseas on military bases.

 Since the early 2000s, our government has established a long-term military presence in places like Afghanistan and Iraq, often placing civilian contractors in dangerous situations.
-In addition, civilian contractors are hired in less dangerous areas such as Europe and the Far East to build U.S. government buildings, a task that can often result in serious injury.
+In addition, civilian contractors are hired in less dangerous areas such as Europe to build U.S. government buildings, a task that can often result in serious injury.
 Fortunately for civilian contractors who are injured while working overseas or on a military base, federal legislation known as the Defense Base Act entitles them to benefits to cover their lost income as well as their medical expenses.

-Who is Covered under the Defense Base Act?
+Who Is Covered under the Defense Base Act?

 The Defense Base Act covers the following classes of people: